Showing posts with label work. Show all posts

 Tuesday, June 20, 2006

 Madison woke up vomiting.
 She slept all morning.
 We went to therapy.
-Meadow was much better today and more tolerant of the therapy.
+Meadow was much better today and more tolerant of the treatment.
 She likes to jump on the spider.
 Marcus and I boxed Hulk gloves.
 Madison lay on the floor on Elmo's mat and slept.
 Mom got in the HBOT Chamber with Meadow.
 I slept on the couch in the playroom with Madison.
-A little boy jumped up on top of me while I was sleeping, and I thought it was Bucko!
+A little boy jumped up on me while I was asleep, and I thought it was Bucko!
 We went to RMH after all therapy because Madison was sick.
-The Belles & Beaus of Chiropractic Club of Orlando had a Hawaiian lei feast with chicken curry rice, salad, fruit delight, and a veggie tray.
+The Belles & Beaus of the Chiropractic Club of Orlando had a Hawaiian lei feast with chicken curry rice, salad, fruit delight, and a veggie tray.
 Delaney took Marcus for a ride in her wheelchair at the RMH.

 Wednesday, June 21, 2006

 Madison felt better this morning.
 We, too, Meadow, for their suit therapy.
 Marcus played on the game cube.
 We went to lunch at Olive Garden.
 We then went to HBOT.
 I got in the chamber with Meadow and took a nap.
 I still felt the pressure.
 I was not as anxious this time because I knew what to expect.
 We went to Andretti Thrill Park and rode on the go-karts.
 This man took us on a train ride.
-I didn’t think he was ever going to stop!
-We rode the bumper boats again, and Marcus rode with a teenage girl, and Madison rode with a teenage boy!
+I didn't think he was ever going to stop!
+We rode the bumper boats again; Marcus rode with a teenage girl, and Madison rode with a teenage boy!
 We had fun.
 Marcus played a game where he shot a rifle, and a butt popped up with blue jeans on, but you could see his crack!
 It was hot outside.
 The kids are making friends at RMH.

 Thursday, June 22, 2006